Same parsing tech Fortune 500 ATS systems use

 Can I submit a PDF for USAJOBS applications?

-Plain text or Word format is safer for federal ATS compatibility.
-USA Staffing and some agency systems can have difficulty parsing PDF files, particularly those with complex formatting.
-If submitting PDF, use a simple, text-based document generated from Word.
+Plain text or Word format is safer.
+USA Staffing can have difficulty parsing PDFs with complex formatting.
+If submitting PDF, use a simple document generated from Word.

 What is GS level equivalency and how does it affect my application?